Markov Gap and Bound Entanglement in Haar Random State: Abstract

 \section{Abstract}

-Bound entanglement refers to entangled states that cannot be distilled into maximally entangled states, thus cannot be used directly in many protocols of quantum information processing.
-We identify a relationship between bound entanglement and Markov gap, which is introduced in holography from the entanglement wedge cross-section, and is related to the fidelity of Markov recovery problem.
-We prove that the bound entanglement must have non-zero Markov gap, and conversely, the state with weakly non-zero Markov gap almost surely, with respect to Haar measure, has an entanglement undistillable, i.e. bound entangled or separable, marginal state for sufficiently large system.
-Moreover, we show that the bound entanglement and the threshold for separability in Haar random state is originated from the state with weakly non-zero Markov gap, which supports the non-perturbative effects from holographic perspective.
-Our results shed light on the investigation of Markov gap, and enhance the interdisciplinary application of quantum information.
+Bound entanglement refers to entangled states that cannot be distilled into maximally entangled states and therefore cannot directly be used in many quantum information processing protocols.
+We identify a relationship between bound entanglement and the Markov gap, which is introduced within holography via the entanglement wedge cross section and is related to the fidelity of the partial Markov recovery problem.
+We prove that a bound entangled state must have a nonzero Markov gap.
+Conversely, for sufficiently large systems, a state with a weakly nonzero Markov gap typically has a bound entangled or separable marginal state, where entanglement is undistillable.
+Furthermore, this implies that the transition from a bound entangled to a separable state originates from the properties of states with a weakly nonzero Markov gap, which may be dual to non-perturbative effects from a holographic perspective.
+Our results shed light on the investigation of the Markov gap and enhance interdisciplinary applications of quantum information.